Wogrim/Git-CLI/readme.md

 # Branches

 the main reason for branches is collaboration, but it's good to practice on solo projects
-something called HEAD keeps track of which local branch you're on (you will see HEAD mentioned in some documentation)
+something called HEAD keeps track of which local branch you're on
+generally what we want are **tracking branches**, which keep track of which remote branch they correspond to

-## creating branches and switching to them
+## using local branches

 to see the branches in your local repository, use
 `git branch`

-to create a new branch
-`git branch branchname`

-to switch to a branch
-`git checkout branchname`

-to create a new branch and switch to it in one command,
+to create a new branch and switch to it (*basebranch* can be omitted to use current branch):
+`git branch branchname basebranch`
+`git switch branchname`
+OR
-`git checkout -b branchname`
+`git checkout -b branchname basebranch`

-## merging a branch
+## merging local branches

-make your commits first and hopefully you tested your changes...
+(after you've made your commits)
-then switch to the branch you are merging into, and merge the other branch:
+switch to the branch you are merging into, and merge the other branch:
 `git merge branchname`

 if main had no commits to it after the branch was created, it is an easy **fast-forward** merge